ansible/ansible/docs/docsite/rst/porting_guide_2.0.rst

     with_items: "{{var1 + var2}}"

-  The bare feature itself is deprecated as an undefined variable is indistiguishable from a string which makes it difficult to display a proper error.
+  The bare feature itself is deprecated as an undefined variable is indistinguishable from a string which makes it difficult to display a proper error.

 Porting plugins
 ===============